SegersIan/knowledge-base/content/cybersecurity/network-security.md

     * *Loop Prevention* - Detect and stop loops (e.g. connect 2 ports on the same switch)
       * Spanning Tree Protocol (STP) is used for this, using BPDUs.
     * *Broadcast storm prevention* - Prevent broadcast packets from being amplified and traverse the network.
-    * *DPU Guard* - Block ports from sending BPDU messages that shouldn't.
+    * *BPDU Guard* - Block ports from sending BPDU messages that shouldn't.
 Usually ports with endpoints connecting to them.
     * *Dynamic Host Configuration Protocol (DHCP) SNOOPING* - Prevent rogue/random DHCP servers of handing out IP addresses.
       * If DHCP message is not from a "trust list" and/or "expected mac list", drop the message.
-      * If DHCP message resonse to "offer an IP address" does not come from the same port as it was requested
+      * If DHCP message response to "offer an IP address" does not come from the same port as it was requested
         * Why did you come from the left door?
 I send my request through the right door.

 ### Virtual Private Networks (VPNs) and Remote Access